yannickfrd/app-assia/README.md

 # Connection à la base démo
 https://demo.esperer95.app

+## Version 2.23.0 - 22/03/2021
+- Add 'commentExport' field in Contribution;
+- Add all adults names in receiptPayment;
+- Send receiptPayment to all emails address in peopleGroup;
+- Create Event and Subscriber to export and send receiptPayment;
+- Add placeholder 'Amount' for all amount fields in forms;
+- Edit view listSupports : show dates and status of supportPerson (and not supportGroup);
+- Add 'throw new error' in JS code;
+- Factorisation supportNotes.js;

 ## Version 2.22.8 - 17/03/2021
 - Try to fix error 'The EntityManager is closed' : Add condition 'if EntityManager is open' in LoginListener;
 - Edit contributionExport PDF;